 The Master's of Science (MS) programs section of the ECE Department website is intended to provide information about departmental policies and procedures as well as referrals to other resources that are pertinent to students pursuing one of the MS degree programs administered by the ECE department.
 The following information will provide a brief overview of each of the resources in this section, listed in the left-hand sidebar.

-The ECE Department offers a number of MS degree programs, each of which has specific curricular requirements which must be meant in order to earn the degree.
+The ECE Department offers a number of MS degree programs, each of which has specific curricular requirements which must be met in order to earn the degree.
 These curricular requirements are discussed in degree-specific pages as follows:

 Degree Completion Options